MiaadTeam/lesan/README.md

 const coreApp = lesan();
 ```

-before anything lets connect `database` to our app, so please adding new `MongoDb` instance :
+before anything let's connect `database` to our app, so please add a new `MongoDb` instance :

 first add `MongoClient` from `lesan` :